The article will focus in on what wedding couples can expect when they are eloping in Vegas with Custom Vegas Weddings:

 Julie pinning a boutonniere on the groom

-Question 4.
-Brendan: Would you give me some examples of the packages you offer for customization?
+What are some examples of the packages offered for customization?

 A photo of Julie, the pilot and a wedding couple eloping in the Grand Canyon